fraser125/N64/UnitTests/Readme.md

 Since we are operating "inside" the machine we take just a couple of liberties.
 Instead of one big "code" value.
 Parse the SYSCALL instruction as a Register Type.
 The following values are then available.

+NOTE: There are a couple of small reasons that these tests
+<b>Will NOT run on Hardware</b>
+This is a decision that was made.
+Where appropriate the resulting values are verified on hardware, but this code takes some liberties that don't work on hardware.
+For example reading from PIF memory after boot.

 * RS = MIPS ISA (i.e. 1, 2, 3, 4 aka I, II, III, IV)
 * RT = P or F for Pass or Fail